Birds of Prey (1973 film): Plot

-The following morning, Walker raises a Continental Airlines flight on an emergency channel and asks the pilot to relay their location to the police.
-Determining that the robbers are close by and still searching for him, Walker directs the girl to go to the nearby highway and hitch-hike after he lifts off, but she doesn't want to leave him.
-He insists so that she doesn't get hurt and she leaves the money with him.
-Saying "So long, 22!" (a reference to her age), Walker takes off, with TJ screaming his last name, trying to make him change his mind.
+The following morning, Walker directs Shaw to go to the nearby highway and hitchhike after he lifts off.

 The helicopter chase resumes; meanwhile, McAndrew and a police pilot in a Piper Arrow, alerted by the airline pilot, approach the area as well.
 The two helicopters fly to an abandoned airfield, where the bank employee said the robbers have a getaway plane and pilot to fly them to Mexico.
-The two choppers fly in and out of abandoned hangars, including a scene in which both hover inside a large one.
-Gunfire is exchanged and another bandit goes down, and Walker maneuvers his 500 past the Lama and blocks their escape.
-The police aircraft arrives and McAndrew runs to the hangar where Walker has cornered the bandit's helicopter inside, with Walker tossing the money out to his old AVG buddy.
-The bandit in the Lama throws a grenade out to the hangar door, forcing Walker to get out of the way of the blast; the Lama slips past and then chases after McAndrew, the bandits shooting at him.
+The police aircraft arrives and McAndrew runs to the hangar where Walker has cornered the bandit's helicopter inside, with Walker tossing the money out to McAndrew.
 Walker then rams his helicopter into the bandit's aircraft to save his buddy.
-McAndrew, dazed, stares in disbelief at the burning wreckage, muttering, "Damn it, Walker.
-Nobody asked you to do that."

 The police pilot runs over and McAndrew says that they are going after the pilot of the getaway plane, who has just fled in a Cessna 206 after seeing the crash.
-"What about Walker?" asks the police pilot.
-"What about him?" says McAndrew.
-The closing credits roll as the police aircraft is shown pursuing the other plane into the sunset with KBEX DJ banter over "I'll Get By".